 edm install <package name>

-If the package is not available in Enthought's package repositories, or you require a more recent version, then the following command will sometimes work:
+If the desired package is not available in Enthought's package repositories, or you require a more recent version, then the following command will often work:

 Possible fragility of a pip install

-If the "pip install <package name>" also installed any dependent packages which would have been available (though perhaps in a different version) from the Enthought package repository via edm, then it is possible that your environment would be corrupted because of conflict between the versions that pip installed and the version that is available from Enthought.
+But if you try to work around this by using pip to install a package which is available via edm (in a different version in this case), then it is possible that your environment would be corrupted because of conflict between the versions that pip installed and the version that is available from Enthought.